Peter-Kahl/From-Algorithmic-Clientelism-to-Fiduciary-Governance/README.md

 ## Abstract

 This paper redefines democracy for the age of artificial intelligence.
 It argues that democratic legitimacy no longer rests on procedural participation or information abundance but on fiduciary-epistemic trust—the moral architecture that sustains truthful, reciprocal knowing.
-Artificial intelligence threatens this foundation not merely through misinformation but through algorithmic clientelism, the conversion of epistemic autonomy into managed dependence within opaque infrastructures.
+Artificial intelligence threatens this foundation not merely through misinformation but through _algorithmic clientelism_, the conversion of epistemic autonomy into managed dependence within opaque infrastructures.

 Integrating fiduciary theory (Frankel 1983; Gold & Miller 2016; Kahl 2025i), epistemic justice (Fricker 2007; Medina 2013), and hybrid-governance scholarship (Ofir & Levine-Schnur 2025), the paper situates AI firms as epistemic fiduciaries whose legitimacy depends on duties of candour, care, impartiality, and accessibility.
 It introduces a unifying model—**Fiduciary Epistemic Governance (FEG)**—which reconceives AI accountability as a constitutional ethic of truth stewardship.